JakMobius/Beelder/README.md

 mipmap levels) inside.

 **Note** Beelder will not recreate texture atlases if source directory was not modified.
-So, it's necessary to write atlases in cache directory and then copy them to the `dist` so that the project will build correctly if the `dist` folder was deleted.
+So, it's necessary to write atlases in a cache directory and then copy them to the `dist` so that the project will build correctly if the `dist` folder was deleted.